FierceEagle/fierceeagle.github.io/index.md

 Today we explored the interrelation of socio-economics and food consumption in the Greater London area.

-#### To improve the Recipe
+#### To Improve the Recipe

 After rounding up the analysis, we want to take a final look back and consider what can be done better and where we could extend further from the foundation we have built here.

-As a next step, What we might consider is looking deeper into the data to find conjoint clustering and groupings based on a wider range of socio-economic attributes.
+We might consider looking deeper into the data to find conjoint clustering and groupings based on a wider range of socio-economic attributes.
 The most obvious example would be the differentiation between the major minorities in the UK, Indian, Pakistani, and Bangladeshi, which in our approach got clustered together based on the skewed singular ethnicity attribute.
-An example to improve this would be based on adding majority religion to the clustering as further attributes, as thus we could better differentiate between both groups, however, this might also introduce further side-effects, thus we kept it simpler for our initial analysis.
-Additionally, we could take geo-distance into account, following the assumption of communities with a similar make-up are centralised into one or few clusters in a city. *As long as Robert Moses is not coming along*.
+An example to improve this would be based on adding majority religion to the clustering as further attributes, as thus we could better differentiate between both groups.
+But this might also introduce further side-effects, hence our decision to keep it simpler for our initial analysis.
+Additionally, we could take geo-distance into account.
+This follows the assumption that communities with a similar make-up are centralised into one or few clusters in a city.
+*As long as Robert Moses is not coming along*.

 Further efforts could be spent looking into data on a deeper granularity.
-In our analysis, we focused on studying MSOA, as they provide high representativeness in the original Tesco data set, while also being more numerous than Wards.
+In our analysis, we focused on studying MSOA, as they provide high representativeness in the original Tesco data set, while also being more numerous than wards.
 LSOA falls faster regarding representativeness, however could introduce new avenues to groupings, as smaller communities are not overshadowed by a larger area population.
 Thus, this could allow to extend the original groupings and to address more socio-economic categories, single vs. [*DINK*](https://en.wikipedia.org/wiki/DINK) vs. family households, population density and dwelling type, social welfare recipients, age structure, which were sadly less differentiable on the MSOA level.
-Concerning the models that we trained, more training data would especially help the Random Forest classifier, and while not solving the label imbalance, as this is to expect about human populations, but at least create more variety inside each category, which might be better than our approach of using synthetic data.
+Concerning the models that we trained, more training data would especially help the random forest classifier.
+While not solving the label imbalance, as it is to be expected with human populations, it could at least create more variety inside each category, which might be better than our approach of using synthetic data.

 Last, but not least, concerning the model training we conducted, further refinement to the methodology we used could be applied to improve the model's performance.
-For example, some consideration could be spent to utilise feature engineering, such as computing ratios between carbohydrates and sugars or fats and saturated fats.
-However, training the best model possible was not our main goal with the models we had in mind, as we wanted to use the models to help bootstrap us learning the reasons why they work given the data and which are the crucial factors in determining differences between groups based on nutrients and product consumption.
+For example, some consideration could be spent to used feature engineering, such as computing ratios between carbohydrates and sugars or fats and saturated fats.
+However, training the best model possible was not our main goal with the models we had in mind.
+What we wanted was to use the models to help bootstrap us learning the reasons why they work given the data and which are the crucial factors in determining differences between groups based on nutrients and product consumption.

 <a id='EnglandFacts'></a>